-Cample Mariable Coors Evernles of Coore Veriables Sample Variable Score Examples of Score Variables Product Type (or debris from product) 1 Asbestos reinforced composites (plastics, resins, mastics, roofing felts, vinyl floor tiles, semi-rigid paints or decorative finishes, asbestos cement etc).
+Campula Vanialata Coors Evernles of Coare Variables Sample Variable Score Examples of Score Variables Product Type (or debris from product) 1 Asbestos-reinforced composites (plastics, resins, mastics, roofing felts, vinyl floor tiles, semi-rigid paints or decorative finishes, asbestos cement etc).
 2 Asbestos Insulating Boards, millboards, other low-density insulating boards, asbestos textiles, gaskets, ropes and woven textiles, asbestos paper and felt.
-3 Thermal insulation (e.g. pipe and boiler laggings) sprayed asbestos, loose asbestos, asbestos mattresses and packing.
-Extent of Damage or Deterioration 0 Good condition: no visible damage.
-(Condition) 1 Low damage: a few scratches or surface marks; broken edges on boards, tiles etc. 2 Medium damage: significant breakage of materials or several small areas where material has been damaged revealing loose asbestos fibres.
-3 High damage: or delamination of materials, sprays and thermal insulation.
+3 Thermal insulation (e.g. pipe and boiler lagging), sprayed asbestos, loose asbestos, asbestos mattresses and packing.
+Extent of Damage or Deterioration 0 Good condition: novisible damage (Condition) 1 Low damage; a few scratches or surface marks; broken edges on boards, tiles etc. 2 Medium damage: significant breakage of materials or several small areas where material has been damaged revealing loose asbestos fibres.
+3 High damage or delamination of materials, sprays and thermal insulation.
 Visible asbestos debris.
-0 6 Surface Treatment 0 Composite materials containing asbestos reinforced plastics, resins, vinyl floor tiles etc. 1 Enclosed sprays and laggings, AIB (with exposed face painted or encapsulated), asbestos cement sheets etc. 2 Unsealed AIB, or encapsulated laggings and sprays.
+Cumfaga Surface Treatment 0 Composite materials containing asbestos reinforced plastics, resins, vinyl tiles.
+1 Enclosed sprays and lagging, AIB (with exposed face painted or encapsulated), asbestos cement sheets etc. 2 Unsealed AIB, or encapsulated lagging and sprays.
 3 Unsealed lagging and sprays.
-Asbestos Type 1 Chrysotile 2 Amphibole asbestos (excluding crocidolite) 3 Crocidolite
+Asbestos Type 1 Chrysotile 2 Amphibole asbestos excluding crocidolite 3 Crocidolite

-ACM's have not been priority assessed as part of this survey.
-An assessment of this type does not specifically form an intrinsic part of a HSG 264 compliant survey and is not normally required for a refurbishment survey.
+A.C.Ms have not been priority assessed as part of this survey.
+The assessment template has been included for reference purposes only.
+An assessment in this manner does not specifically form an intrinsic part of an HSG 264 compliant survey and is not normally required for any Refurbishment survey.

-Irrespective of the material risk rating, if any activity will disturb the asbestos, then safe working procedures will be required to be put into place in line with the Control of Asbestos Regulations 2012.
+Irrespective of the material risk rating, if any activity will disturb the asbestos, then safe working procedures will be required to be put into place in-line with the Control of Asbestos Regulations 2012.